 Flat iron steak is typically surrounded by unappealing sinew, so find a butcher who can remove it and provide you with tender cuts.

 Tips For Cooking a Tender Steak Cut

 Here are a few tips that might be helpful when you're cooking these tender cuts:

-- Let the steak rest twice: Cold steaks don't uniformly cook because it takes longer for the heat to reach the center.
+- Let the steak rest: Cold steaks don't uniformly cook because it takes longer for the heat to reach the center.
 Allow the steaks to sit for at least half an hour before cooking.